-Number of Dwellings: The Census 2011 found that there were 201 dwellings in Foxton, the same number as recorded in the 2001 Census.
+Number of Dwellings: The Census 2011 found that there were 201 dwellings in Foxton, the same number as recorded in the 2001 Census (this appears to be an anomaly as there have been several completions during this period).
 There was an increase of 12% across the District.